Recommended Links and Places

 was used by 617 Squadron for training for the dams raid, and there is a

 small memorial at the dam.
-No actual "bouncing bombs" were ever dropped here.
+No actual "bouncing bombs" or other practice bombs were ever dropped here (or at any other British reservoirs).

 -